Woodland Improvement Grant – Planning – Woodland Grazing Management Plan

 If you intend to expand your woodland by natural regeneration, do not include areas of open hillside or farmland.
 Include these areas in the detail of the management plan but they will not receive payment.

-You must have prior agreement with Forestry Commission Scotland and/or Scottish Natural Heritage (for designated sites or national scenic areas) that your woodland is appropriate for this option.
+You must have prior agreement with Scottish Forestry and/or Scottish Natural Heritage (for designated sites or national scenic areas) that your woodland is appropriate for this option.

 Woodland Grazing Management Plans must comply with the UK Forestry Standard.